pingcap/blog/2017-07-24-tidbbestpractice.md

 TiDB uses [Grafana+Prometheus to monitor the system state](https://pingcap.com/docs/op-guide/monitor-overview/).
 The monitoring system is automatically deployed and configured if using TiDB Ansible.

 There are lots of items in the monitoring system, the majority of which are for TiDB developers.
 There is no need to understand these items but for an in-depth knowledge of the source code.
-We’ve picked out some items that are related to business or to the state of system key components in a separate panel for users.
+We've picked out some items that are related to business or to the state of system key components in a separate panel for users.

 In addition to monitoring, you can also view the system logs.
 The three components of TiDB, `tidb-server`, `tikv-server` and `pd-server`, each has a `--log-file` parameter.
 If this parameter has been configured when initiating, logs will be stored in the file configured by the parameter and Log files are automatically archived on a daily basis.
 If the `--log-file` parameter has not been configured, log will be output to stderr.